-Austin Community College currently has seven general education competencies: the skills, attitudes and behaviors that characterize the educated person.
+Austin Community College has six general education competencies: the skills, attitudes, and behaviors that characterize the educated person.
 The competencies are taught in many different courses across the Core Curriculum, reflecting relationships across programs and between classes.
 As such, they help to shape the experiences of nearly every student.

 Meaningful assessment of these general education competencies serves to promote continuous improvement and helps guide faculty and staff in pursuing strategies to help students to succeed.
 Every competency should be assessed every year.
 Moreover, there is an expectation that the assessment data will be used to develop action plans, which will, in turn, be evaluated to determine their impact.